N3dal/N3dal/README.md

 I'm **`Nedal Abudllah`** an 23 y.o.
-Electronic-Communication engineering student from 🇱🇾 "Libya", and a self-taught developer passionate about Computer-Science and Technologies.
+Electronic-Communication engineering student from 🇱🇾 "Libya", and a self-taught developer with deep passion for Computer-Science and Technologies.

 - 👀 I’m looking to collaborate on **Open-Source** Projects.
 - 🐍 I’m looking to collaborate on **Python** projects.